 4. What are some other Cannabinoids?

 In addition to THC and CBD, there are many other cannabinoids already revealed by research.
 CBC (Cannabichromene) is also non-psychoactive like CBD and has been observed to play a part in neurogenesis, neuroplasticity, and key functions of brain health and development in addition to anti-inflammatory properties.
 CBN (Cannabinol) is psychoactive like THC, but only marginally.
 It’s created when THC is exposed to oxygen, explaining why old marijuana may lose some of its potency.
 Early indications are that it is effective for sleep and as a remedy against arthritis.
 CBG (Cannabigerol) is being touted as effective at addressing glaucoma, cancerous tumor growth, Chrohn’s disease, and irritable bowel syndrome.

 5. What is Hemp?

-As the body of research grows, more will be revealed about the effectiveness of marijuana, cannabis, and how the body uses the cannabinoids to maintain homeostasis.
-With countries such as The Netherlands, Israel, Canada, and Czech Republic leading the way in marijuana destigmatization and research, new information is in constant supply and possibilities seem to be endless.
+As the body of research grows, more will be revealed about the effectiveness of marijuana, and cannabis, and how the body uses the cannabinoids to maintain homeostasis.
+With countries such as The Netherlands, Israel, Canada, and the Czech Republic leading the way in marijuana destigmatization and research, new information is in constant supply, and possibilities seem to be endless.